nrinaudo/nrinaudo.github.com/_articles/pl/conditionals.md

 - if the expression between `if` and `then` (the _predicate_) evaluates to `true`, we'll interpret the expression after `then` (the _on-true_ branch).
 - otherwise, we'll interpret the value after `else` (the _on-false_ branch).

-It's important to note that we never interpret both the on-true and on-false branches.
+It is important to note that we never interpret both the on-true and on-false branches.

 ## Operational semantics